A toy tractor on sand, representing Code Powers and access to land

 Sector expertise

-Bratby Law advises exclusively on telecoms regulation, data protection, and payments regulation.
+Bratby Law advises exclusively across the telecoms, data and payments sectors.
 That concentration means deeper knowledge of the regulatory environment, faster analysis, and advice that reflects how regulators actually behave: not how the textbook says they should.

 Senior delivery

 Every instruction is handled by Rob Bratby personally.
-With 30 years’ experience spanning Oftel, senior in-house roles at network operators, and partnership at international law firms, you receive the analysis directly: not through a junior team.
+With 30 years’ experience spanning a secondment to Oftel, senior in-house roles at UK telecoms operators, and partnership at international law firms, you receive the analysis directly: not through a junior team.
 The firm uses AI tools to extend research capacity and accelerate document review, so senior judgment is applied to more of your matter, not less.

 Independent directory rankings